-If the building code allows, think about using double cylinder locks since they require a key to open it, making it difficult for criminals to break in and escape.
+If the building code allows, think about using double-cylinder locks since they require a key to open them, making it difficult for criminals to break in and escape.

 Buy a Safe and Keep it Hidden and Secure

-Burglars know a business stores significant items like cash, jewelry, and documents inside safes.
+Burglars know a business store significant items like cash, jewelry, and documents inside safes.
 If you have a business burglar safe, keep it hidden and not visible to criminals.

-¿Not knowing where the safe will hinder the thieve from trying to find it.
+¿Not knowing where the safe is will hinder the thief from trying to find it.
 You can also secure the safe to the floor and not leave a lot of money in the store.

 Increment Visibility with Lighting

-The building needs sufficient bright lights inside and outside, particularly at access points and areas inside the store that contains valuable items.
-Consider leaving the cash registers open during nighttime hours, so burglars know there is no cash inside the building.
+The building needs sufficient bright lights inside and outside, particularly at access points and store areas containing valuable items.
+Consider leaving the cash registers open during nighttime, so burglars know there is no cash inside the building.

-Motion detecting lights can save business owners cash on the utility bill while preventing dark places from being a springboard to your business entries.
+Motion-detecting lights can save business owners cash on utility bills while preventing dark places from springing up your business entries.

 Types of Burglaries